zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/data-widgets/data-grid-2.md

 * **Reference** — this property defines the association that will be used for filtering.
 When set, it enables filtering over association with the Drop-down filter.
 Drop-down filter will prioritize this property over `Attribute` property.
 * **Data source** — defines data source for filter options.
 The data source should return list of all possible entities that could be associated with a parent.
+* **Use lazy load** — When set to **Yes**, data for the filter will be fetched only when the drop-down filter is opened.
+This improves the loading times of the data grid but limits the functionality of saving filter values.
+For more details, see [Drop-down Filter](#drop-down-filter).
 * **Option caption** — the expression that will be used as caption for the option.

 {{% alert color="info" %}}